Colombo2496/usyd-amme-thesis-template/README.md

 * This template is based on guidelines in the 2018 [UG Thesis Requirements and Important Dates](https://canvas.sydney.edu.au/courses/2806/files/1603078/download?wrap=1) document.
 The guidelines are somewhat sparse, so much customisation will be based on personal preferences.
 * Let me know if there is anything that should be changed or improved, or create a pull request on Github.
 * The following readme was written for the original CUED template, and should be carefully read to see what options are available.
+* USYD provides access to GitHub private repos.
+If you wish to write your thesis in a private Git and still pull template updates instructions are included in [`pull_upstream.md`](pull_upstream.md)

 ## To be added
 *	Template for new page style formatting